 You don’t help hundreds of millions of people overnight.
 You do it slowly, brick by brick, person by person.

-We believe that providing access & opportunity to many is far more impactful than providing guarantees to a few.
+We believe that providing access and opportunity to many is far more impactful than providing guarantees to a few.

 We want to empower the self-motivated.
 If you’re looking for a quick fix or a guarantee on a new job, we’re not the place for you.
 But if you’re willing to work hard and reach high, Udemy can help you learn almost anything you need to get there.

 We don’t share this because we’re into the cosmetics.
-Rather we believe our team should match our community and the type of students and instructors we’re here to help.
-Head over to our about page or our LinkedIn profile to say hi!
+Rather, we believe our team should look like our community and the type of students and instructors we’re here to help.
+Head over to our about page, our LinkedIn profile, or our Glassdoor profile to say hi!